tymon42/live-stream-commont-auth/README.md

 English | [简体中文](README_zh.md)

-I came up with this idea when I wanted to build a Bilibili third party live-interactive tool.
-And [@Cunoe](https://github.com/CUNOE) and I have already implemented a draft version and it is working well on our tool.
-Now I am working on open source version which is gonna be more universal.
-And I will host a services that require payment(but of couse there will be a free tier) as well.
+Originally, I wanted to write a third-party live interactive tool for Bilibili, but was troubled by identity verification and login design, so I came up with this idea.
+Me and [@Cunoe](https://github.com/CUNOE) have already implemented a basic version, which is currently working properly.
+Now I am developing a more universal open source version and will provide paid services (of course, there will also be a free trial period).
 ## What's this?
-It's a kind of authorization solution design for 3rd party app in live streaming platform like Bilibili or Youtube and so on.

-You can easily use the RESTFUL API service to auth and generate JWT token for your own app (or danmu-game).
-Only registered user on the specific live streaming platform can pass thourgh the auth process.
+This is a designed authorization solution for third-party applications on live streaming platforms (such as Bilibili or YouTube).
+You can easily use RESTful API services to authorize and generate JWT tokens for your own applications (or barrage games).
+Only users registered on specific live streaming platforms can pass the authorization process.

-We believe that kind of message is safe enough for a login action.
+We believe that this type of message is already secure enough for login operations.

+Please check how it works to get more detailed information.

 Check [*How it works*](docs/how-it-works.md) for more details.